svennerberg/ios-ocr-cordova-plugin/README.md

 ios-ocr-cordova-plugin
 ======================

-Clone of https://github.com/jcesarmobile/PhonegapOCRPlugin.git to work on Cordova 3.0
+Fork of https://github.com/albertarvesu/ios-ocr-cordova-plugin.git to work in Appgyver Steroids